 then our salvation is incomplete.
 Some think they can lose their salvation if

-they don’t take communion on a regular basis, like filling a car with gas.
+they don’t regularly take communion, like filling a car with gas.
 It

 takes the blessing of the priest in order for this mystical change to transpire,